computingfoundation/android-client-server-application-development/README.md

 **Update (06/22/19):**

-I see that this repository has gained some stargazers.
 Sorry for taking so long to release this project.
-I have been working on a lot of things, will be busy for the next 2 months and plan on releasing it in August.
+I have been pretty busy the past few months and still have quite a bit of work to do in the next 3 months so I plan on releasing it in September.

 Thank you for your patience.